 If interconnections are not at capacity, request emergency energy from SaskPower (emergency assistance energy) and BC Hydro (contingency reserve obligation).

-Notify the WSCC PNSC, BC Hydro and SaskPower that the AIES is declaring an Energy Emergency Alert 2.
-Select the “Energy Emergency Alert 2” comment in the shift log and post it to the web.
+Request the PNSC to declare an Energy Emergency Alert 2 for the AIES.
+If the PNSC agrees to the request, then notify BC Hydro and SaskPower that an Energy Emergency Alert 2 has been declared for the AIES.
+Select the “Energy Emergency Alert 2” comment in the System Controller Shift Log and post it to the web.

 If this point is anticipated to be reached and additional energy is required, then a request is to be made to Customer and Corporate Services at least 4 hours in advance to issue a public appeal to reduce electrical energy consumption.